 II.
-The brevity of life can give us great comfort.
+The house of mourning can give us great comfort.

 - A. This comfort can only come to those who have hope in Christ.
 (Rom 8:18) - 1.
 Hope is a strong term.
 It expresses the confident expectation of God to fulfill what He has promised.
 (Tit 1:2)